By Canada specialist Kayleigh

 There are lots of ways to experience Niagara Falls, so it’s easy to spend a couple of days here.

-For sheer proximity, I recommend boarding the Hornblower boat for a 20-minute cruise along the Niagara River to the foot of the falls.
+For sheer proximity, I recommend boarding a Niagara City Cruise for a 20-minute trip along the Niagara River to the foot of the falls.
 You pass the smaller American and Bridal Veil Falls before heading right up to Horseshoe Falls’ foamy curtain of water.

 The boat gets close enough for you to feel the power of the water as it thunders into the river.
 Its roar stays with you long after you have left.
 Waterproof ponchos are provided to protect you from the billows of spray.
 Cruises are also available in the evening, when lights illuminate the waterfalls in pink, blue and green and fireworks burst overhead.